-Sheffield Green Ltd. ("Sheffield Green" or the "Company") and its subsidiaries (the "Group" or "We") reaffirm our commitment to sustainability with the publication of our maiden sustainability report ("Report").
+Sheffield Green Ltd. ("Sheffield Green" or the "Company") and its subsidiaries (the "Group" or "We") reaffirm our commitment to sustainability with the publication of this sustainability report ("Report").
 This Report highlights the Group's initiatives undertaken under the economic, environmental, social and governance pillars (collectively as "Sustainability Factors").

-Having considered of the Group's sustainability issues as part of its strategic formulation and business strategies, the Board of Directors ("Board") determined the key Sustainability Factors, exercised oversight over the management and monitoring of the key Sustainability Factors.
+Having considered the Group's sustainability issues as part of its strategic formulation and business strategies, the Board of Directors ("Board") determined the material Sustainability Factors, exercised oversight over the management and monitoring of the material Sustainability Factors.

 This Report communicates our support towards the United Nations' Sustainable Development Goals ("SDGs").
-As we collaborate closely with our stakeholders throughout the supply chain, their inputs serve as the compass directing our sustainability initiatives towards prioritising our key Sustainability Factors.
-Below shows the interaction between the key Sustainability Factors, the SDGs and our key stakeholders:
+As we collaborate closely with our stakeholders throughout the supply chain, their inputs serve as the compass directing our sustainability initiatives towards prioritising our material Sustainability Factors.
+Below shows the interaction between our sustainability framework, material Sustainability Factors, the SDGs and our key stakeholders: